blester125/search-cli/README.md

  * `search_gui_highlighted`: Same as above but seeded with the currently highlighted text.

 `search_highlighted`, `search_gui`, and `search_gui_highlighted` are ideal for keybinding.

+Windows:

+On windows only searching with google is supported.
+To run you will need python installed and the entry point scripts exectuable.
+This normally involes adding paths like the following to your path (`control panel` -> `System and Security` -> `System` -> `Advanced system settings` -> `Environment Variables`)

+ C:\Users\LENOVO\AppData\Local\Programs\Python\Python37-32\Scripts
+ C:\Users\LENOVO\AppData\Local\Programs\Python\Python37-32

+On windows I can't get the selected text the same way I can on Linux so there are `autoHotKey` scripts in the `win` folder than can simulate this behavior.